Deploy ManageEngine Endpoint Central Agent using Intune

 msiexec /i DesktopCentralAgent.msi /qn REBOOT="REALLYSUPPRESS" MSIRESTARTMANAGERCONTROL="Disable" TRANSFORMS=DesktopCentralAgent.mst ENABLESILENT=yes

-Use below process to repackage the application / setup files to .intunewin file.
-Launch command prompt, change the current folder to where Microsoft Win32 Content Prep Tool is downloaded and run below command.
+Use the process below to repackage the application/setup files into a .intunewin file.
+Launch the command prompt, change the current folder to where the Microsoft Win32 Content Prep Tool is downloaded, and run the command below.

 Replace setup_folder with C:\DesktopCentral_Agent (this is where all your setup files are kept)